It’s not really a “theory” at all. It is a social movement, akin to a religion.

 And I absorbed that message.
 I don’t particularly care what color your skin is.
 It’s not important to me.

-I voted for Barack Obama twice because I liked his policies.
+I voted for Barack Obama, twice, because I liked his policies.
 I listen to Jimi Hendrix because I like his music.
 I watch Will Smith movies because I enjoy his acting.
-I connect with these great figures, and many others, on the basis of the quality of their work and their ideas: not based on what they look like.
+I connect with these great figures, and many others, on the basis of the quality of their work and their ideas: not based on superficial characteristics like skin color.
 And I believe that’s how we’re all supposed to relate to one another.

-But such a “race-neutral” world view is unacceptable to CRT activists.
+But my “race-neutral” world view is unacceptable to CRT activists.
 And that is precisely why CRT is a serious problem for the future of our society.

 According to prominent CRT activists like Ibram X. Kendi, it’s racist to ignore race; and instead, we should focus on or “center” racial concerns in all of our conversations, considerations, and political policies, now and forevermore.